Chart Color Schemes

 Girraween's population is slightly younger than the national pattern

-Girraween's median age is 37, matching Greater Sydney's figure and closely aligning with Australia's median age of 38 years.
-The 35-44 age group constitutes 23.7% of Girraween's population, compared to Greater Sydney's percentage, while the 25-34 cohort makes up 9.6%.
-Notably, this concentration in the 35-44 bracket is significantly higher than Australia's national average of 14.2%.
-Between 2021 and present day, Girraween has seen an increase in its 15 to 24 age group from 8.9% to 10.2%, and a rise in the 45 to 54 cohort from 10.8% to 12.0%.
-Conversely, the 25 to 34 age group has decreased from 10.6% to 9.6%.
-Looking ahead to 2041, demographic projections indicate substantial shifts in Girraween's age structure.
-Notably, the 55 to 64 group is projected to grow by 33%, reaching 749 people from its current figure of 562.
-The aging population trend is evident, with those aged 65 and above accounting for 51% of the projected growth.
-In contrast, the 25 to 34 and 0 to 4 age groups are expected to experience population declines.
+Girraween's median age is 37, matching Greater Sydney's figure and closely resembling Australia's median age of 38 years.
+The 35-44 age group constitutes 23.7% of Girraween's population, higher than Greater Sydney's percentage but lower than the national average of 14.2%.
+Meanwhile, the 25-34 cohort makes up 9.6%, which is less prevalent compared to both Greater Sydney and Australia.
+Between 2021 and now, the 15-24 age group has increased from 8.9% to 10.2%, while the 45-54 cohort grew from 10.8% to 12.0%.
+Conversely, the 25-34 group declined from 10.6% to 9.6%.
+By 2041, demographic projections indicate significant shifts in Girraween's age structure.
+The 55-64 group is expected to grow by 29%, reaching 751 people from the current 580.
+This growth will be led by those aged 65 and above, comprising 54% of projected population growth.
+In contrast, the 0-4 and 25-34 age groups are anticipated to experience population declines.